john-bhat/facebook-page-post-insights-and-sentiment-analysis/README.md

 #comments Sentiment script gives the sentiment score of each comment passed.

 #move posts and comments script is designed to move the files to HDFS

+#Facebook has done many changes in the graph API from time to time. this program is based on the data retrieved in 2017.
+You are request to modify your code according to new Metrices of the API